top of page

 • reduced sense of control

-It follows a series of predictable patterns that activate under evaluation pressure, and keep musicians stuck in the Pressure-Identity Loop™.
+It follows a series of predictable patterns that activate under evaluation pressure, and keep you stuck in a loop.

 It’s not about forcing confidence.